Today I’m sharing how to build this wood, DIY end table! And it only costs about $16 to make!

 4. Attach DIY side table aprons to table base

-Using a brad nailer and 1″ brad nails, attach the apron boards to the top of the end table base.
 These nails are just to hold things in place as both the base and apron boards will all securely be attached to the table top board with Kreg screws.
-So, make sure all pocket holes are facing the top of the table base where they will go into the round table top board.

 5. Attach end table aprons and base to table top board